ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 keypoints:
-- "There are a number of incompatible shells; different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell"
+- "There are a number of incompatible shells; different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell."
-- "A command line shell is a powerful tool and learning additional 'tricks' can help make its use much more efficient, less error-prone, and thus more reproducible"
+- "A command line shell is a powerful tool and learning additional 'tricks' can help make its use much more efficient, less error-prone, and thus more reproducible."
-- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands; this avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses"
+- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands; this avoids manual retyping of the same commands and in turn avoids typos and erroneous analyses."
-- "Environment variables play a big role in defining script behavior"
+- "Environment variables play a big role in defining script behavior."
-- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems"
+- "You can write automated tests for your commands to ensure correct execution."
-- "Shell scripts are powerful but, if misused, can cause big problems"
+- "Shell scripts are powerful, but -- if misused -- can cause big problems."
 ---

 > ## You can skip this lesson if you can answer these questions: &nbsp; &#8680;